faskai/amethyst/README.md

 ### Who is Amethyst For
 Amethyst is for 2 user groups:
-* **Consumers** – Amethyst Casual Language (ACL) doesn't require any syntax or grammar.
-It's meant for non-tech users who want to easily build powerful AI sidekicks to automate their lives; builders and tinkerers who want to automate their homes, etc. They will get a very simple GUI editor that works on all devices.
+* **Consumers** – Amethyst Casual Language (ACL) is free-flowing chat with no grammar rules or syntax.
+It's meant for non-tech casual users to easily build powerful AI agents and apps to automate homes, tasks, etc. They will get a simple GUI editor that works on all devices.
-* **Developers** – Amethyst Formal Language (AFL) is designed to feel natural, but is also canonical and provides programming language rigor – debugging, breakpoints, observability and composability.
-It's meant for technical or enterprise users who want to build sophisticated large scale agentic applications.
-Devs will get an IDE and tools for deploying and managing Amethyst applications and agents globally at scale.
+* **Developers** – Amethyst Formal Language (AFL) is structured, precise and scalable, but still is dead-simple and reads like natural English.
+It's meant for non-tech enterprise users.
+They will get an IDE and tools for managing Amethyst applications globally at scale.

+Both ACL and AFL supports debugging with breakpoints, uses abstractions and composability.
 The IDE will convert ACL to AFL.

 ### Why Amethyst
 Current multi-agent frameworks are great but still too complex.